CSI-fingerprinting Indoor Localization via Attention-Augmented Residual Convolutional Neural Network: Related Works

-Bayesian filtering has been widely adopted for tracking tasks.
-For example, S. Shi et al. in~\cite{shi2018accurate} exploited the Kalman filter (KF) to continuously track the trajectory of a moving target using the location results from a CSI-based positioning system.
+Bayesian filtering has been widely adopted for tracking tasks with CSI-fingerprinting.
+For example, S. Shi et al. in~\cite{shi2018accurate} exploited the Kalman filter (KF) to continuously track the trajectory of a moving target using the location results from a CSI-fingerprinting positioning system.
 In~\cite{choi2022sensor}, enhanced Kalman filter (EKF) was applied to recover the trajectory from CSI measurements.
 Particle filter (PF)-based tracking methods were also proposed in~\cite{shi2018accurate,zhou2019freetrack}.

 LSTM-based tracking methods have also been proposed for indoor environments recently.
-For instance, in~\cite{hoang2020cnn,zhang2021deep}, continuous CSI measurements of trajectories were first represented as deep features via a CNN network and then the features were fed into an LSTM network for tracking purposes.
-However, these learning-based tracking methods are designed under a specific environment and their generality is poor.
-Moreover, training these networks requires collecting the CSI measurements along plenty of continuous trajectories, which is time-consuming.
-In this paper, we will design a universal tracking network from a trajectory dataset alone without CSI measurements.
+For instance, in~\cite{hoang2020cnn,zhang2021deep}, continuous CSI measurements of trajectories were first represented as deep features via a CNN network, and then these features were fed into an LSTM network for tracking purposes.
+However, these learning-based tracking methods are designed under a specific environment and retraining is required when indoor environment changes.
+In this paper, we will design a universal tracking network from a trajectory dataset alone without using CSI measurements.